 Ok, I admit it.
 I’m a “process guy”.
-Whenever I have an important decision to make, I try to establish a process that, if followed, will be a major factor in enabling a sound decision.
-When looking to buy a particular business, a good “process” begins with having an overall goal, i.e. the decision to buy or not to buy, then, determining the right questions to ask and when to ask them, gathering the relevant information, getting other informed opinions, and, finally, making the decision.
+Whenever I have an important decision to make, I try to establish a process that becomes a major factor in enabling a sound and profitable decision.
+When looking to buy a business, a good “process” begins with having an solid overall goal, i.e. the decision to buy or not to buy.
+This is not an oxymoronic statement.

-In buying a staffing company there are usually many items that either enhance value or detract from it.
-In looking at what may be several “soft assets”, the question becomes; “what is the value of each in delivering an excellent ROI?
+In looking at what may be considered “soft assets”, the question is often, but not always; “what is the value of each in delivering an excellent ROI?

 The purpose of these 15 topics is to aid a prospective buyer of a staffing company to establish, or contribute to, a “process” for doing so.
 It does not attempt to be a comprehensive list but rather a good list of things to consider.